 María Ángeles Quesada is currently the co-founder and CEO of Equánima, a philosophical lab she started in 2009 to help all size of organizations and entrepreneurs seeking innovation.
 It provides them philosophical skills and tools such as critical thinking, Socratic dialogue, utopian and creative thinking to succeed in the process.
 María Angeles started her professional career as a researcher at the Spanish National Research Council (CSIC) in the field of Science, Technology and Society Studies.
 During four years she worked on Converging Technologies (nano, bio, info, cogno) and was involved in big national (INREDIS, Digital Libraries) and European (EthicSchool of Converging Technologies) projects.
 Afterwards, she studied coaching and emotional intelligence and started to focus on Philosophical Practice and Counseling to, at the end, launch her own company.
 María Angeles holds Masters degrees in Emotional Intelligence (2011) and NGOs Management (2011) at Universidad Rey Juan Carlos and Universidad Nacional de Educación a Distancia respectively.
 She graduated in Philosophy at Universidad de Murcia.

-Director of Surgical Innovation at Johnson & Johnson, Stanford Biodesign Fellow 2009-2010
+Director of Surgical Innovation, Johnson & Johnson (San Francisco) and Stanford Biodesign Fellow 2009-2010

 Partha Ray is a venture capitalist, a large-company product manager, a medtech startup co-founder and an information technology consultant with over 16 years of industry experience in the medical technology sector.
 Currently he is an Executive in Residence at Life Science Angels and a strategic marketing executive at a cardiology startup being funded by Third Rock Ventures and Google Ventures.
 Previously, he worked at RCT Ventures capital firm, as a Senior Global Product Manager at Medtronic and in engineering and consulting roles at technology companies including IBM, AT&T, Netscape, Scient and Sony.
 Partha holds a BS in Electrical Engineering from Northwestern University, a MBA from the UCLA Anderson School of Management, and was a Biodesign Innovation Fellow at Stanford University.

-Head of the Planning and Health Economics Department at the National School of Health (Institute of Health Carlos III)
+Head of the Planning and Health Economics Department, National School of Health - Institute of Health Carlos III (Madrid)

 Head of the Planning and Health Economics Department at the National School of Health (Institute of Health Carlos III).
 Head of Academics of both Master in Health Administration and Medical Management-Clinical Management.
 Doctor in Medicine (Autonomous University of Madrid) and Master in Planning and Financing Health (University of London).
 He has also been Principal Scientist at different public research organizations.
 He has been Director of the Health Department at the National Health Institute of Madrid (INSALUD) and Director-general for Planning, Education and Research of the Ministry of Health of the Madrid Government.
 He is author of 177 publications, former President of SESPAS and member of some WTO advisory councils.